A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Transformation}

-DAGAN \cite{antoniou2017dagan} leverages the task of the learning augmentation manifold in the learning process of the GAN.
+DAGAN \citep{antoniou2017dagan} leverages the task of the learning augmentation manifold task in the GAN learning process.
 This is modeled as some transformations on the input, and these transformations are applied to the new sample from the unseen classes for sample generation.
-DeltaGAN \cite{hong2022deltagan} learns the difference between images (delta) in the feature space, and then uses this delta concept for diverse sample generation.
-Disco \cite{hong2022disco} learns a dictionary based on seen images to encode input images into visual tokens.
+ISSA \citep{huang2021few} leverages the idea of implicit autoencoders to learn the transformation across datasets using an unsupervised representation in an adversarial manner, while each dataset distribution is learned using implicit distributions.
+DeltaGAN \citep{hong2022deltagan} learns the difference between images (delta) in the feature space, and then uses this delta concept for diverse sample generation.
+MFH \citep{xie2022learning} aims to learn category-independent and category-related features during episodic training within different categories.
+Then, the generation network combines these two features to generate diverse images from a single input image.
+Disco \citep{hong2022disco} learns a dictionary based on seen images to encode input images into visual tokens.
 These tokens are then fed into the decoder with the style embedding of seen images to generate images from unseen classes.
-AGE \cite{ding2022age} uses GAN inversion to invert the samples of a category to $\mathcal{W}^+$ space of StyleGAN2 \cite{karras2020analyzing}.
-The mean latent code for all samples of a category is used as a prototype and all differences are considered as general attributes.
+AGE \citep{ding2022age} uses GAN inversion to invert the samples of a category to $\mathcal{W}^+$ space of StyleGAN2 \citep{karras2020analyzing}.
+The mean latent code for all samples of a category is used as a prototype, and all differences are considered as general attributes.
 These attributes are then used to diversify sample generation for unseen classes.
-SAGE \cite{ding2023sage} addresses the class inconsistency in AGE by taking all given samples from unseen classes into account during inference.
-HAE \cite{li2022hae} uses a similar idea to AGE \cite{ding2022age}, but in the Hyperbolic space instead of using Euclidian distance which allows more semantic diversity control.
-LSO \cite{zheng2023lso} finds a prototype for each class similar to AGE \cite{ding2022age}.
-Then it adjusts GAN to produce similar images to target samples using latent samples from the neighborhood of the prototype, followed by updating the prototype in latent space using the adapted GAN.
+TAGE \citep{zhang2024tage} extends AGE \citep{ding2022age} by learning a codebook to store category-agnostic features and using it to augment real samples through editing.
+SAGE \citep{ding2023sage} addresses the class inconsistency in AGE by taking all given samples from unseen classes into account during inference.
+HAE \citep{li2022hae} uses a similar idea to AGE \citep{ding2022age}, but hyperbolic space instead of using Euclidean distance, which allows more semantic diversity control.
+LSO \citep{zheng2023lso} finds a prototype for each class similar to AGE \citep{ding2022age}.
+Then it adjusts the GAN to produce similar images to target samples using latent samples from the neighborhood of the prototype, followed by updating the prototype in latent space using the adapted GAN.
+CDM \citep{gupta2024conditional} models the distribution of unseen classes in the latent space of Stable Diffusion \citep{rombach2022latentdiffusion} by leveraging the latent code of the most similar seen classes, it is then used as a conditional input to Stable Diffusion.